East Bengal FC (women): Maiden Indian Women's League Title

-Participation in AFC Women's Champions League
+Participation in AFC Women's Champions League and a Historic Treble Winning Season

 East Bengal qualified for the 2025–26 AFC Women's Champions League after being the champions of the 2024–25 Indian Women's League.
 East Bengal was grouped into Group-E of the Preliminary round alongside Kitchee of Hong Kong and Phnom Penh Crown of Cambodia, with all the matches of the group set to be played at the RSN Stadium in Phnom Penh, Cambodia.
-In the opening match against Phnom Penh Crown on 25 August, East Bengal won 1-0 to begin the campagin with Fazila Ikwaput scoring the only goal of the match.
+In the opening match against Phnom Penh Crown on 25 August, East Bengal won 1-0 to begin the campaign with Fazila Ikwaput scoring the only goal of the match.
 On 31 August, East Bengal faced Kitchee and drew 1-1 and topped the group and secured a qualification for the group stages of the AFC Women's Champions League.
 East Bengal was grouped into Group-B alongside hosts Wuhan Jiangda of China, Bam Khatoon from Iran and Nasaf from Uzbekistan, with all the matches to be played at the Hankou Cultural Sports Centre in Wuhan, China.
 On 17 November 2025, East Bengal faced Bam Khatoon in the opening match of the group stage and won 3-1 with goals from Shilky Devi Hemam, Fazila Ikwaput and Resty Nanziri to register their first ever win in the AWCL group stages.
+However, East Bengal lost in the next two matches against defending champions and hosts Wuhan Jiangda and Nasaf to get eliminated from the tournament with an inferior goal difference, finishing just below the best two third placed side, thus ending their inaugural journey in the AFC Women's Champions League.

+East Bengal also participated in the inaugural SAFF Club Women's Championship as the sole representative from India after becoming champions of the 2024–25 Indian Women's League.
+The tournament consists of teams from hosts Nepal, Bangladesh, Pakistan and Bhutan, alongside East Bengal with all the matches to be played at the Dasharath Rangasala in Kathmandu.
+On 8 December, East Bengal debuted in the tournament with a 4-0 victory over Transport United of Bhutan with Fazila Ikwaput scoring a brace and Sulanjana Raul and Resty Nanziri scoring the rest.On 20 December 2025, East Bengal created history to become the first Indian women's football team to win an international tournament as they defeated APF of Nepal 3-0 in the final with Fazila Ikwaput scoring a brace and Shilky Devi Hemam scoring the other, as East Bengal became the inaugural champions of the SAFF Club Women's Championship.

+East Bengal also went on to defend their Indian Women's League title with three matches to spare, thus winning their second title in consecutive seasons.
+On 21 May, East Bengal clinched a historic treble after winning the Kanyashree Cup as well, making it three trophies for the season.